Getting Started with an Orleans application with a WebAPI front-end

 This is a popular and powerful configuration to start with, as it allows one to build a fully functional Silo-based Web-based application.

-Orleans Silos form a cluster by communicating with each other through the gateway TCP port, and expose their functionality to Orleans Clients through the silo TCP port.
+TCP port.
 This usually takes place in an environment like Azure where a server-side network allows nodes to communicate with each other.
 This server-side network is generally not exposed to clients communicating from outside Azure.
-To keep the networking simple and safe, the general guidance is that clients not on the server-side networkshould communicate via a standard protocol such as HTTP/S, rather than expose the silo port to the outside world.
-To make this possible, we create a client that speaks HTTP/S to the outside world, and relays requests to the Orleans Silos over the server-side network.
+To keep the networking simple and safe, the general guidance is that clients not on the server-side networkshould communicate via a standard protocol such as HTTP/S, rather than expose the silo

-There are several industry standard mechanisms for exposing an application’s programming interface (API) over HTTP/S. We will use a popular one called WebAPI and expose the API using Swagger.
+There are several industry standard mechanisms for exposing an application’s programming interface (API) over HTTP/S. We will use a popular one called WebAPI

 Additionally, to further simplify networking and improve runtime performance at the expense of a little scale performance, we will host both the Silo and Client into a single command-line application.
 Such a configuration is called a “Direct Client” configuration.
-It is normal to stand up multiple instances of this application, appropriately configured, where one can build an n-Silo cluster.
+It is normal to stand up multiple instances of this application, appropriately configured, where one can build an n

 This template creates an application with such a configuration.